Blog Archive

 The young members of the White Rose were hunted down, tortured and slaughtered by the Gestapo in 1943.
 Read about the White Rose on Wikipedia.

-Mary suffered from a number of autoimmune illnesses which caused her tremendous pain.
-She gave up her wings after ConChaCo because her body, “felt like it was burning inside.”
+Mary suffered from several autoimmune illnesses which caused her tremendous pain.
+She gave up her wings after ConChaCo because her body “felt like it was burning inside.”
 She struggled the last few years of her life, giving up her dream of becoming a social justice paralegal even though she earned high grades at Trident Tech in her classes.
 She switched to welding, hoping to find a fast track to a secure income, but had to abandon that as well due to increasing illness and pain.
 Mary was a kind, courageous activist.
 She is one of seven core members of Lowcountry Up is Good lost to death since our victory in the Half Penny sales tax referendum in 2016.
-Each of those deaths is directly linked to one or more of the issues listed on the flag.
+Each of those deaths is directly linked to one or more issues listed on the flag.

 In Mary's case, every issue on the flag was a challenge for her and our community's refusal to address them helped cause her death.